 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Portions Of FAA Shut Down Friday With No Reauthorization Action".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Portions Of FAA Shut Down Friday With No Reauthorization Action".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.